rhel-labs/learn-katacoda/sql-server-cstore/step4.md

 `nohup /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P Redhat1! -i ~/Scripts/CSIndex.sql | grep 'columnstore index' &>/dev/null &`{{execute T2}}

-`/usr/share/bcc/tools/cpudist 1 10 -O -p ```systemctl status mssql-server.service --no-pager | grep '/opt/mssql/bin/sqlservr' | sed -n 2p | cut -c14-18``` `{{execute T2}}
+You could also ask for an off-CPU report using the -O switch as shown in the below command - `/usr/share/bcc/tools/cpudist 1 10 -O -p ```systemctl status mssql-server.service --no-pager | grep '/opt/mssql/bin/sqlservr' | sed -n 2p | cut -c14-18``` `{{execute T2}}

 >**Note:** In the command above, we pass as an argument to cpudist, the process id (pid) of the SQL Server process.